 30. Sink patio seating

 Consider sunken seating as part of a patio design.
-It’s ideal for a garden that slopes, but sinking a patio is an interesting strategy even on level plots and built-in seating makes good use of the change in height and emphasizes the zone’s distinction from other areas where there’s freestanding furniture.
-This seating’s curved, creating an intimate nook overlooking the river.
+It’s ideal for a sloped backyard, but sinking a patio is an interesting strategy even on level plots.